turbaevsky/indicators/doc/PI_DB_TS.md

 You have seen how to make the core report selections of Region, Member, Utility and Station (see Unit Selection-Reports Help) by using the arrows to view the drop-down menus.

-_Note: Only the locations for which you are authorized to enter data will be represented in the drop-down menus._
+_Note: Only the locations for which you are authorised to enter data will be represented in the drop-down menus._

  To complete the Quality Review Report set-up, eight additional values and four report options have been added for selection: